Elisa-Fabbri/Stochastic-Resonance-Simulation/README.md

 R_{out}(T) = \alpha(T)R_{in}(T) + \epsilon(T)
 $$

-Here, $\alpha(T)$ represents the global average albedo, which is the fraction of incoming radiation directly reflected by Earth's surface. $\epsilon(T)$ denotes the infrared radiation emitted by Earth.
+Here, $\alpha(T)$ represents the global average albedo, which is the fraction of incoming radiation directly reflected by Earth's surface; while $\epsilon(T)$ denotes the infrared radiation emitted by Earth.
 This emitted radiation can be modeled using either Stefan-Boltzmann's law for a blackbody or a linear approximation.

 Neglecting the role of albedo and the periodic modulation of incoming radiation, the system has a stable solution where $\frac{dT}{dt} = 0$, resulting in $Q = \epsilon(T)$.
 The temperature solution, denoted as $T^*$, is a mathematical fixed point.
 In other words, the system self-regulates to attain this temperature.

 However, albedo is not constant; it varies between 0 and 1 and depends on Earth's temperature, mainly influenced by factors like ice cover and cloudiness.
 Both these factors contribute to an increase in the reflected radiation, i.e., an increase in albedo.

-Qualitatively, the temperature dependence of albedo introduces feedback mechanisms in the system, leading to multiple fixed points at different temperatures.
-Within the temperature range of interest, feedback from ice and clouds results in the presence of two stable fixed points ($T1$ and $T3$) and an unstable fixed point ($T2$).
+The temperature dependence of albedo introduces feedback mechanisms in the system, leading to multiple fixed points at different temperatures.
+Within the temperature range of interest, feedback from ice and clouds results in the presence of two stable fixed points ($T_1$ and $T_3$) and an unstable fixed point ($T_2$).

 From a physical standpoint, only the stable fixed points are significant, as the system naturally moves away from an unstable fixed point, making it unobservable.
-The stable fixed points correspond to Earth's temperatures during glacial and interglacial states, and we assume $T3-T1 = 10 K$.
+The stable fixed points correspond to Earth's temperatures during glacial and interglacial states, and we assume $T_3-T_1 = 10 K$.

 Now, consider the astronomical modulation of incoming radiation.
-If the incoming radiation were greatly reduced, there would be a single stable fixed point corresponding to the glacial state ($T1$).
-Conversely, if incoming radiation were significantly higher, there would be a single fixed point corresponding to the interglacial temperature ($T3$).
+If the incoming radiation were greatly reduced, there would be a single stable fixed point corresponding to the glacial state ($T_1$).
+Conversely, if incoming radiation were significantly higher, there would be a single fixed point corresponding to the interglacial temperature ($T_3$).

 However, as mentioned earlier, the astronomical modulation is very small and alone insufficient to eliminate one of the two stable fixed points.
 The system maintains both stable fixed points but varies the degree of stability between them.
-The mechanism that allows the system to transition from one stable fixed point to the other, which is more stable, is the stochastic resonance.
+The mechanism that enables the system to transition from one stable fixed point to the other, which is more stable, is stochastic resonance.

 ### Introducing Meteorological Climate Variability and the Stochastic Resonance Mechanism